nikolaydubina/import-graph/README.md

 ## Related Projects

-- `Dot` https://graphviz.org/Gallery/directed/neural-network.html is a very popular tool for visualizing graph data
+- `Graphviz` https://graphviz.org/ is a very popular tool for visualizing graph data, most of tools bellow use dot from it
+- `Graphviz` https://graphviz.org/Gallery/directed/neural-network.html is nice example of dot format
 - `Docs` https://awesomeopensource.com/projects/dependency-graph is a list of dependency visualization projects
 - `Go` https://github.com/loov/goda written in Go; analyses imports on its own; does not collect dta; CLI; dot
 - `C++` https://github.com/jmarkowski/codeviz written in Python; C++ headers analysis; does not collect data; CLI; dot